Naturopathic Doctors in Portland, Oregon

-Dr. Danielle Smith Anderson (ND, LAc, Mac)
+Dr. Danielle Smith Lockwood (ND, LAc)

 I am a naturopathic physician as well as a licensed acupuncturist in Portland, Oregon.
 While my status as a Doctor does give me full prescriptive rights, my true passion lies in herbal medicine, homeopathy, physical medicine, neuro-emotional release and techniques in conjunction with nutrition and acupuncture.
 My status as both a physician and an acupuncturist trained in classical Chinese medicine gives me a skill set that is unique among my peers.
 As a result, I have been blessed with opportunities for public-speaking engagements and deeply cultivated professional relationships in medicine, mental health and dentistry.